ErnestCopperfield/number-guess/README.md

 No license information is included in the original README.

 If a license is added to the repository, document it here.

+## Status

+This README is a polished starting point based on the available project information.

+Future updates should reflect the actual implementation details in the repository.